 b) Intelligence Quotient

-c) A process that initiates, directs, and sustains behavior
+c) A course of that initiates, directs, and sustains conduct

-тЬЕ Answer: c) A process that initiates, directs, and sustains behavior
+✅ Reply: c) A course of that initiates, directs, and sustains conduct

-6. Pavlov is known for his work in:
+6. Pavlov is understood for his work in:

 a) Operant Conditioning